peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The number of bits in this object's value.
+The number of bits in this object's absolute value.
 Returns 0 if this object's value is 0, and returns 1 if the value is negative 1.

 <b>Exceptions:</b>